 One area where all utility companies should be looking is their indirect procurement spend, and how suppliers can help drive efficiency and support companies as they increase the lifespan of their equipment through maintenance.

 "Regulated businesses need to strike a balance between revenues and investment-expenditure – while doing everything in their power to delight customers"Chris Cruise, Industry Sector Manager, RS

 From the work I do with the utilities sector, I believe there are three key ways in which a supplier of MRO (maintenance, repair and operations) equipment can make a tangible difference.

 1) Provide the right equipment

-At RS Components, our utilities team has an in-depth knowledge of the sector and a huge product range (in excess of 500,000 products), which helps us to provide customers with virtually everything they need in one catalogue.
+At RS, our utilities team has an in-depth knowledge of the sector and a huge product range (in excess of 750,000 products), which helps us to provide customers with virtually everything they need.

 2) Review stock holdings

 One of the advantages of using a small number of key trusted suppliers is that you can work closely with them to identify inefficiencies.
 Many providers are moving to a highly focused, planned approach to maintenance, which involves bringing a larger number of parts and tools into their business.

 Let’s look at an example in the water industry.
 My team work with a number of major water suppliers, stock profiling to see what they have, what they need and what they don’t need.
 By having the correct equipment in-house it’s possible to ensure any maintenance is carried out in a timely and effective manner.
 For unplanned or reactive maintenance, customers can make use of RS’s 24-hour delivery for parts they don’t hold on site.